robbrucks/zabbix-postgresql-auto-partitioning/README.md

 left in place.

 #### BE SURE you re-enable the Zabbix housekeeper settings for history and trends if they have been disabled.
+After uninstalling the partitioning, be sure that the Zabbix "housekeeper" is enabled so that it will purge old stats from the tables.

+#### Manual Uninstallation Steps
 This script will **NOT** drop the existing partitions or the cleanup function.
 This allows Zabbix to continue to query the data in the partition tables, but no new data will be written to the partitions and no new partitions will be